ember-learn/guides-source/guides/release/components/template-tag-format.md

 #### Keywords

-While most items should be imported into scope explicitly, some of the existing constructs in the language are unimportable and are available as keywords instead:
+While most items should be imported into scope explicitly, some of the existing constructs in the language are not importable and are available as keywords instead:

 `action`, `debugger`, `each-in`, `each`, `has-block-params`, `has-block`, `hasBlock`, `if`, `in-element`, `let`, `link-to`  (non-block form curly invocations), `loc`, `log`, `mount`, `mut`, `outlet`, `query-params`, `readonly`, `unbound`, `unless`, `with`, and `yield`

-These keywords do not have to be imported into scope and will always be ambiently available.
+These keywords do not have to be imported into scope and will always be available.

 <div class="cta">
   <div class="cta-note">